LibreCat/Catmandu-XSD/README.md

 For more information on Catmandu visit: http://librecat.org/Catmandu/ or follow the blog posts at: https://librecatproject.wordpress.com/

+# AUTHOR

+Patrick Hochstenbach , `patrick.hochstenbach at ugent.be`

 # COPYRIGHT AND LICENSE

-Patrick Hochstenbach, 2016 -

 This is free software; you can redistribute it and/or modify it under the same terms as the Perl 5 programming language system itself.